-At the same time, more optimistic set of arguments rest on the strength of the U.S. political system to maintain the stability and commitment to the transatlantic relationship.
+At the same time, more optimistic arguments rest on the strength of the U.S. political system to maintain the stability and commitment to the transatlantic relationship.
 In an examination of the “Italianization” of American politics, Clementi, Haglund, and Locatelli (2017) investigate comparisons of President Trump with Silvio Berlusconi and highlight American democracy’s capacity to “survive, perhaps even be strengthened, by the potential Trump interlude.”
 What will change most is the source and level of tensions, from concerns about unipolarity and balancing (state level) to anxiety about the personality and behavior of the American president (individual level).
 Similarly, and despite their noted skepticism, Brands and Feaver (2018) reflect this argument by highlighting that the qualms on each side of the Atlantic remain as old as the alliance itself, with Americans “grumbling” about European defense investment and the Europeans concerned about American consistency and dependability.
 Likewise, Kanat (2018) also acknowledges the possibility that the transatlantic situation is not necessarily irreconcilable but a short-term disturbance to be rectified after the Trump administration.

 The third trend in the literature is focused on the adaptive capacity and cohesion of the transatlantic relationship.
 The concept of security community is central to the literature on cohesion in the transatlantic relationship.
-Karl Deutsch (1957) characterized the U.S.-European relationship as a Pluralistic Security Community in the mid-1950s.
+Karl Deutsch (1957) characterized the U.S.‒European relationship as a pluralistic security community in the mid-1950s.
 Within this community, war was not considered an instrument of rational politics among its members.
 At the end of the Cold War, Emanuel Adler and Michael Barnett (1998) expanded Deutsch’s framework asserting that between neorealism and constructivism there is a continuum: that in the transatlantic security community, cooperation and sociability between states has largely superseded traditional realpolitik instincts.

 Walt (1998, 2018a, 2018b) and Risse (2016) have a more skeptical view about the cohesion of the transatlantic relation and have pointed out a steady and increasing gap in their strategies to address global challenges.
 From this skeptical angle, the transatlantic ties have been getting weaker for at least more than two decades as a result of the convergence of numerous elements that include, among others, (a) the redirection of U.S. security priorities to other regions as a result of the 9/11 attacks, the Iraq and Afghan wars, the Iran’s nuclear program, and the perceived threat of violent extremism; (b) the role of China as a gravitational force in the global economy and Asian security stability; (c) the still very important relevant but relatively less significant role of NATO in the context of the overarching priorities of U.S. foreign policy; (d) the diverging trade interests in terms of international trade; and (e) the growing differences between the transatlantic elites.
-At the core of the problem, as Peterson (2016) indicates, the multiple channel of communication in the transatlantic relationship lack strategic steer, “let alone the capacity for agreeing on grand strategy” (p.
+At the core of the problem, as Peterson (2016) indicates, the multiple channels of communication in the transatlantic relationship lack strategic steer, “let alone the capacity for agreeing on grand strategy” (p.
 119).
 Along the same lines of the transatlantic relationship drifting apart, Robert Kagan (2003) has defined the transatlantic relationship simply in terms of Mars and Venus, in which Americans generally see the world divided between good and evil, favoring policies of coercion rather than persuasion, while Europeans approach problems with greater nuance and sophistication.

 Within the third trend of the literature, some other scholars tend to have a less pessimistic view about transatlantic differences.
 Joseph Nye (1999, 2018) argues from several angles that the transatlantic relationship has permanently adapted to emerging and new circumstances.
 His explanation emphasizes that (a) NATO and the United States have redesigned their objectives, (b) trade inevitably produces some degree of friction, and (c) there are some important channels of communication between both parties.
 Others, like Baldwin (2009), argue that such a distinction can be categorized by the fact that the United States and the EU are entrenched in the “narcissism of minor differences.”
 This argument assumes that while both parties perceive their divergences as deep and even irreconcilable, they seem trivial and inconsequential to an impartial observer.
 Whether the transatlantic tensions are redeemable crises of “present-ism” (Peterson, 2016) or irreconcilable disruptors, or whether the duo can overcome an outright disruption, remains to be seen.
 Or, as succinctly stated by Rose (2019), the global order is a positive-sum game based on sustained cooperation for mutual benefit and President Trump lives in a zero-sum world.
 As a result, it is a question of institutional resilience whether the EU–U.S. relationship and NATO outlast disruption and renew transatlantic stability.